elena/elena.github.io/_posts/2013-12-01-django-starterkit-auth-first-release.markdown

 [https://github.com/elena/django-starterkit-userauth/releases](https://github.com/elena/django-starterkit-userauth/releases)

-I woudl be freaked out but it's been a ton of work and it *seems* to have plugged in to my new project fine.
+Would be freaked out but it's been a ton of work and it *seems* to have plugged in to my new project fine.